brandur/sorg/content/drafts/acid.md

 published_at: 2017-05-11T03:24:45Z
 location: San Francisco
-hook: On ensuring system integrity, operability, and correctness through solid foundational databases, and how ACID transactions and strong constraints work in your favor.
+hook: On ensuring system integrity, operability, and correctness through a solid foundational database, and how ACID transactions and strong constraints work in your favor.
 Why to prefer Postgres over MongoDB.
 hook_image: true
 ---